NYSGA Updates Regarding COVID-19

 NYS Interim Guidance For Sports & Recreation

-The NYS Department of Health published interim guidance on June 18th for sports and recreation during the COVID-19 pandemic.
+The NYS Department of Health updated their interim guidance on March 25, 2021 for sports and recreation during the COVID-19 public health emergency.

-Golf is classified as one of the "lower risk" sports and recreation activities.
+Golf is classified as one of the low-risk recreation activities as determined by Empire State Development (ESD).

-According to this guidance, responsible parties at all golf courses and driving ranges should ensure players adhere to the following additional safety measures:
+According to this updated guidance, responsible parties at all golf courses and driving ranges should ensure players adhere to the following additional safety measures, in addition to social distancing and ace coverings when such distancing cannot be maintained.

-- Process payment of greens fees in a contact-free manner at the time of play by credit card and debit card only (ex. no cash) to the extent possible; courses should make efforts to take phone payments in advance.
+- Process payment of greens fee in a contact-free manner at the time of play by credit and debit card only (e.g. no cash) to the extent possible; courses should make efforts to take phone payments in advance;

-- Prohibit common use of tees/scorecards/pencils/ball markers among non-household members, unless such items are cleaned and disinfected between use;
+- Encourage single-use of items, such as tees/scorecards/pencils/ball markers, and discourage sharing of such items among non-household members, unless such items are cleaned and disinfected between use;

-- Only allow club and equipment rentals if it is cleaned and disinfected before and after player use; and
+- Only allow club and equipment rentals if it is cleaned and disinfected before and after player use; o All retail and food services shall adhere to the State-issued guidance for such activities;

 - Post messaging and facility signage to reflect interim rules of use.

-Below is a list of information from various state, local and golf-related organizations on COVID-19.
+Below is a list of information from various golf-related organizations on COVID-19.

 - We Are Golf: Back2Golf Operations Playbook